 This Collection gathers accounts of scholarly work exploring the connections among literature, science, and the arts in the long 18th century.
-Click Get Involved if you would like to contribute to this Collection.
+Click Join Us if you would like to contribute to this Collection.

 Longitude was a hot topic in eighteenth-century Britain.
 “Looking for the Longitude” brings together a series of images and commentaries to consider how people experienced the longitude debate in eighteenth-century London.

 What the Abyssinian Liar Can Tell us about True Stories: Knowledge, Skepticism, and James Bruce’s Travels to Discover the Source of the Nile

 In 1773, James Bruce of Kinnaird returned to Europe after a decade of travel and study in North East Africa and Abyssinia (present-day Ethiopia).
 Initially, the knowledge he brought back with him was favorably received by notable figures like the great naturalist the Comte de Buffon, Pope Clement XIV, King Louis XV, and Dr. Charles Burney, ethnomusicologist, composer, and father of author Frances Burney.
 But as time went on, the public began to grow suspicious of some of his stories, such as his claims that he had eaten lion meat with a tribe in North Africa or that Abyssinian soldiers cut steaks from the rumps of live cows, then stitched the cows up again and sent them out to pasture.

 Disasters permeate the daily news and saturate our consciousness.
 This, as Marie-Hélène Huet proposes in a new book, is the way of the modern world.

 “An Unknown Arc into the Future”: An Interview with Daniel Lewis, Curator of Beautiful Science: Ideas that Changed the World